How to Choose Where to Retire: Retirement Location Checklist

 4. Moderate Weather

 Cold, snowy winters and hot, humid summers are not ideal.
 Older people do not want to be shoveling snow from their driveways and scraping off ice from their windshields.
 People in retirement are looking for a place that is permanently comfortable.
-Mild weather allows for outdoor activities year-round.
+Mild weather allows for year-round outdoor activities.

 5. Strong Sense of Community

-Many want to move closer to family in retirement to spend quality time with their grandchildren.
+Many retirees want to move closer to family in retirement to spend quality time with their grandchildren.
 Others rely on finding a home with a senior center that holds activities throughout the year.
+Regardless of your preference, finding a retirement location with a strong sense of community is essential for a variety of reasons.

 6. Educational Resources

-It is very important to keep your brain active and stimulated as you get older.
-Some find the best places to retire are those near a university or in a city that offers museums or large libraries or Lifelong Learning Institutes
+It is important to keep your brain active and stimulated as you age.
+Some find the best places to retire are near a university or a city, offering museums and large libraries or Lifelong Learning Institutes

 7. Walkability

 Wouldn’t it be nice to live in a community where you could walk to restaurants and recreational activities?
 Retirees are looking for a place to live where they can leave their car at home.
-Walkable streets away from traffic and trails and paths make it a fun way to get around town.
+Walkable streets away from traffic, along with trails and paths, make walking a fun way to get around town.
+In addition to the sense of community that walkable areas help create, they promote physical health by keeping your body active and immersed in the environment.

 8. High-Quality Healthcare

-As your body and mind age, you are more likely to need more healthcare services.
-It’s very important to consider living near a doctor, pharmacy, and major hospital in case your health takes a turn for the worse.
+You will likely need more healthcare services as your body and mind age.
+It’s important to consider living near a doctor, pharmacy and major hospital in case your health takes a turn for the worse.

 9. Great Restaurants and Food